CallaJun/CallaJun.github.io/_pages/project_otherway.md

 </dl>

 The Other Way is a virtual reality bicycling experience built for the HTC Vive.
 I worked as a game designer and programmer on a team of five to design and develop The Other Way in two weeks.

-### Bicycle Mechanics

-The bicycle mechanics used two HTV Vive trackers to detect handlebar rotation and pedaling.

-### Story